nikitagawde10/Job-Board-powered-by-Github-Jobs/README.md

 ### 8. Uploading the folder on Github
 Upload the project to Github so it can be accessed by netlify for deployment.
+Do not include node_modules folder and .gitignore file.

 ### 9. Deploying the application
 * We register for an account on netlify.com and link the Github account for accessing the repository.